 1986 High-speed goods trains: The influence of border restrictions on mechanical aspects.
 With Dr. Herbert Scheffel.
 Transit Time of Rail Traffic to and from the PWV Area.
 Symposium conducted by the Railways and Harbours Division of The South African Institution of Civil Engineers.
 Johannesburg, South Africa.

 1984 Railway wagon economics.
-Yearbook of the South African Railways Engineering Society, p.
+Yearbook of the South African Railways Society for Engineering, p.
 32. Pretoria, South Africa.
 It merited the South African Railways' award for best paper of the year.

 1983 The interaction between design requirements and material selection for railway goods wagons.
 In High Strength, Low Alloy Steels.
 Colloquium conducted by the South African Institute of Mining and Metallurgy.
 Vanderbijlpark, Gauteng, South Africa.